 You will find that VSOs are often overworked and underpaid.
 They will often assist you in preparing your claim, but after that you are on your own.
 They don’t discuss how disabilities rate, what the C&P examination is or what it entails.
 They also do not provide real “individual” attention.
 They just don’t have the cycles.
-Therefore, try to get an advocate for your claim, and they will spend the time with you to prepare you for the process.
+Therefore, try to get an advocate for your claim, and they will spend the time with you to educate you for the process.
 A VA Claims Coach can educate you on the process and let you know things like what is required on a lay letter, but may not prepare, present, or prosecute your claim.

 The VA is a great resource for veterans who have been injured during their service.
 If you were injured, such as a neck or back injury, there is help available for you.
 Make sure you know how to get disability benefits and what you need to do to complete your claim.
 Follow the steps outlined above, and you will have a successful claim.

 To discuss your options, the Blue Cord Patriots offers free 30 minute sessions with no obligation.
 The Blue Cord Patriots will discuss your individual case, and your VA claim.
 During this session, you will get a strategy and better understand the process.
 You can sign up for one of these sessions here.